Organoids Reveal How COVID-19 Damages Brain Cells

 Laura Martin-Sancho, Yuan Pu and Sumit K. Chandra, Sanford Burnham Prebys Medical Discovery Institute.

 Simoni H. Avansini and Fabio Papes, UC San Diego and University of Campinas, Brazil.

 Roberto H. Herai, Pontificia Universidade Catolica do Parana, Brazil and Lico Kaesemodel Institute, Brazil.

-This peer reviewed article relating to our Organoids section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Organoids Reveal How COVID-19 Damages Brain Cells" was originally written by University of California - San Diego, and published by Disabled-World.com on 2022-11-06 (Updated: 2023-01-03).
-Should you require further information or clarification, University of California - San Diego can be contacted at ucsd.edu.
+This peer reviewed publication pertaining to our Organoids section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Organoids Reveal How COVID-19 Damages Brain Cells" was originally written by University of California - San Diego, and submitted for publishing on 2022/11/06 (Edit Update: 2023/01/03).
+Should you require further information or clarification, University of California - San Diego can be contacted at the ucsd.edu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit